btk44/raspberrypi-server/README.md

 The goal of this project is to prepare a home server using Raspberry Pi 4B computer.
 I decided to run everything using docker so all the apps I would use there would be contenerized (self-hosted).
 The server will have two disks - one for the operating system and keeping data and the second just for making backup.

 ## Architecture
 Since I wanted to forward only one port through my router (it is the easiest way to access your server from outside networks) I decided to use VPN gateway.
 That is why I connected all app containers into my custom bridge network and acces it (the network) through VPN container.
-More on that later.

 <img src="https://github.com/btk44/raspberrypi-server/blob/main/diagram.png" alt="architecture" width="700"/>
-image explanaton soon...
+As you can see in the picture there is only one port forwarded in my `router`.
+It will forward all requests to RPi VPN port and they will go through `wireguard container`.
+When the PC (local or not) has successful VPN connection then it will access `custom bridge network` and will be able to call all containers by theirs names, i.e. `http://nextcloud_container_name:443`.
+There is no other way to access those containers since they are not exposing any ports (see X symbol).

+The only container that is exposing a port is portainer.
+I left it exposed to be able to connect from local network in case wireguard container is broken.
+I'll be able to look into containers without using ssh.

 ## Setup - list of content